AndiL04/MS-PRGenes/README.md

 # MS-PRGenes
-Running modified iRIGS on multiple sclerosis (MS) data to identify risk genes for MS.
+Running a refined iRIGS on multiple sclerosis (MS) data to identify risk genes for MS.

 # References